imteekay/machine-learning-research/papers/sybil-a-validated-deep-learning-model-to-predict-future-lung-cancer-risk-from-a-single-low-dose/index.md

 - Some slices might be mostly normal tissue
 - Some slices might have better image quality

+#### PerFrameMaxPool

+Pathology Detection:

+- Cancerous nodules often create strong, localized feature responses
+- Max pooling ensures these strong signals aren't diluted by normal tissue
+- "If there's a suspicious pattern anywhere in this slice, capture it"

+Robustness to Location:

+- Doesn't matter WHERE in the slice the important feature appears
+- Only matters that it's present with sufficient strength
+- "I don't care exactly where the nodule is, just that there is one"

+Noise Reduction:

+- Weak, diffuse signals (often noise) get ignored
+- Only strong, confident feature responses survive
+- "Focus on clear, definitive patterns"

 ---

 - Convolutional Pooling (Conv1d_AttnPool):